 Compliance

 Most people get a headache from this topic.
-We have tried to write it down in somewhat understandable Engels .
+We have tried to write it down in somewhat understandable English.
 Regarding compliance, we can completely unburden you.

 RfG is an abbreviation for "Requirements for Generators".